 Expecting

-New parents are nervous about all kinds of things, but for my first daughter, the thing I was scared of the most was that I wouldn’t be able to be the father she deserved.
+New parents are nervous about all kinds of things, but for my first kid, the thing I was scared of the most was that I wouldn’t be able to be the father she deserved.
 I’d never changed a diaper, get nauseated at the smell and sight of vomit, tend to want to be in control of my life and time, and can turn into a pretty unpleasant person when I'm forced to be reactive for long stretches of time.
 "What if the responsibility of a kid winds up to be just too much for me?"
 I thought.
 This, of course, in addition to all of the other things expecant parents worry about like finances, readiness of the home, major life shifts, balancing work and caregiving, etc.

 It turned out my concerns about virtually all of this were unnecessary.
 I got really good at changing diapers, excellent at swaddling, turned out to oddly enjoy cleaning her nose, and the first time I was projectile vomited on, I played it fairly cool.
 I won’t try to make parenting sound easy because it’s not, but I was way better at it than I imagined I'd be.